DavyJonesLocker/ember-easy-form/README.md

 * `formClass` - class used by the `form`
 * `fieldErrorClass` - class used by the field containing errors
 * `inputClass` - class used by the `div` containing all elements of the input (label, input, error and hint)
+* `inputElementClass` - class used by the input element (input, checkbox, textarea, select)
 * `errorClass` - class used by the error message
 * `hintClass` - class used by the hint message
 * `labelClass` - class used by the label